nicoespeon/abracadabra/README.md

 ### JS Refactor

-The most popular extension for refactoring is called [JS Refactor][js-refactor].
+The most popular extension for JavaScript refactoring is called [JS Refactor][js-refactor].
 It provides JS automated refactorings for VS Code.

 Pros of Abracadabra over these: